 - What is our collective response to our students when they are not learning what is has been identified as our learning intentions both academically and behaviorally?

-- What do we collectively do for students that come to us with pre-existing knowledge and already know what we will be teaching?
+- What do we collectively do for students that come to us with pre-existing knowledge and already know our learning intentions?

 Participants who attend this institute, will: (not limited to)

-- understand the role that creating and fostering a culture of learning for ALL has on increasing student achievement in a Learning FIRST environment.
+- understand the role that creating and fostering a culture of learning for ALL has on increasing student achievement in a Learning FIRST PLC 2.0 environment.

-- learn about the power of relationships in development and maintaining a Learning FIRST environment.
+- learn about the power of relationships in development and maintaining a Learning FIRST PLC 2.0 environment.